Module 8.10: Scaling IaC & State Management

 terraform applyon a local monolithic state file without any remote backend or locking configured, what exactly happens to the JSON file?

-Section titled “State Splitting Strategy”The solution is to split your Terraform configuration into multiple independent state files, each managing a logical group of resources.
+Section titled “State Splitting Strategy”The most effective solution is to split your Terraform configuration into multiple independent, sharply bounded state files.
+Each state file should manage a tightly coupled logical group of resources that share a lifecycle.

 Stop and think: In the split-state architecture shown below, if a syntax error breaks the